Home / Blog / What is Supplemental Dental Insurance?

 Dental savings plans, an alternative to traditional dental insurance, offer an exceptionally easy way to get affordable dental treatment quickly with no worries about annual spending limits, pre-existing conditions or waiting periods.
 Dental savings plan members report saving an average of 50%* on their dental care.

 Some people find that their needs are best met by having both traditional dental insurance and a dental savings plan.
-Families with young children may want insurance to cover preventative care for the little ones, and a savings plan to make adult care more affordable.
+Families with young children may want insurance to cover preventive care for the little ones, and a savings plan to make adult care more affordable.
 Or you might want to get a dental savings plans to bridge the gap between insurance-mandated waiting periods for some procedures or buy a dental savings plan when the treatment you need will cost more than your dental insurance policy’s maximum annual spending limit.

 In addition, some dental savings plans offer discounts on some dental specialties that are rarely covered by dental insurance, including cosmetic dentistry services like veneers, teeth whitening and more.
 Those who need or want these treatments often buy a dental savings plan membership to get a discounted rate on the services.